NovaSteby/Cube-Game/README.md

-this is a cube game
+This is a simple cube game made in Unity.